boisgera/wish/mkdocs/index.md

  1. Install wish with pip ([instructions](installation)).

- 2. Replace your function with many arguments `f` with
+ 2. Replace your function with many arguments `f` def f(...):

-        def f(...):
             ...
             return a, b, c, ..., z